savnani5/miniChatGPT/README.md

 # miniChatGPT

-A simple RLHF (Reinforcement Learing from Human Feedback) layer on top of GPT model to test backpropagation through the reward function using Straight-Through Gumbel-Softmax estimator rather than use policy gradient.
+A simple RLHF (Reinforcement Learing from Human Feedback) layer on top of GPT model to test backpropagation through the reward function using Straight-Through Gumbel-Softmax estimator rather than policy gradient.

 Prepare data: